 Registration for Religious Education

 Classes start in September.
-Registration forms can be found in the bulletin during August, and although we do not have online registration currently, you can print the form below.
+Registration forms can be found in the bulletin and on the website during August.
 Forms can be returned to the Parish Office.
-Please contact Teri Lauwers at firstname.lastname@example.org or 303-279-4464 if you have any questions or need to register mid-year.
+Please contact Teri Lauwers at email@example.com or 303-279-4464 if you have any questions or need to register mid-year.

 Vacation Bible School

-Vacation Bible School is held in June.
-Registration forms are in the Bulletin in late May and can also be found in the Parish Office during that time.
-Middle schoolers and high schoolers help teach our younger students about their faith in a fun and exciting way that follows a new theme each year.
+Vacation Bible School will be June 19th-23rd, 2017.
+Registration forms are in the Parish Office, the back of the Church, or you can download and print the form using the button below.
+Please turn in completed forms to the Parish Office and email Teri Lauwers with any questions.
+Fifth graders through high schoolers help teach our younger students (Pre-K through 4th) about their faith in a fun and exciting way that follows a new theme each year.